Tips for Writing Duty Statements

-Make a list of all the duties that you plan to assign to the position.
+- Make a list of all the duties assigned to the position.

--when additional details are needed to explain how the task actions are accomplished, a series of "by" statements may follow the basic statement Example:
+- when additional details are needed to explain how the task actions are accomplished, a series of "by" statements may follow the basic statement

-Answers questions/provides information to callers by referring to order forms in order to clarify and correct information concerning orders.
+Example: Answers questions and provides information to callers by referring to order forms and clarifying and correcting information concerning orders.

 Examples of Action Verbs

 Advise: To counsel or recommend action.
 The advisee may not necessarily follow the recommendations.

 Example: Advise on the preparation and use of instruction books.